Should you take supplements or not?

-As a footnote I want to tell you that I can't even remember how many years ago it was since I last had a cold - and it is all thanks to ECHINACEA.
+As a footnote I want to tell you that I can't even remember how many years ago it was since I last had a cold - and I believe it's thanks to ECHINACEA.

 I can't promise of course that it will work for everyone but it might be worth trying this herbal medicin.
 Just be aware of that you need to start taking it as soon as you feel a cold coming on.

 I always have Echinacea tablets at home and in my handbag and as soon as I feel the first signs of a cold - or if I am surrounded by other people having colds - I start taking Echinacea right away.

 What I have read is that you should not take Echinacea (you can find it in both liquid and tablet form) for longer than 7 days in a row.
 You apparently need to have a break from it for it to work at times when you need it.